 The reason is a local server reduces response times for DNS requests.
 When a query travels across WAN to a remote nameserver, a user gets longer load times.

-Note: On the other side, WANs can be an excellent communication strategy for the right kind of organizations.
+Note: On the other side, WANs can be an excellent communication strategy for the right kind of organization.
 If you are basing your strategy on the usage of WANs, we recommend you read our article on how carrier-neutral data centers can lower WAN costs.

 With a high number of clients, the number of DNS queries grows.
 One centralized set of DNS servers can handle all requests, but with more latency.
 By pointing users’ machines to a local or closest nameserver, response times are reduced to a minimum.